a-flyleaf/omori/_meta/2023-03-02_3notplayground.md

 From [February]({%include url.html%}/art/roundup-2023-03-02).
 See, the ribbon is on Mari's neck because--- do I even have to elaborate actually
 </figcaption></figure>

 We like character design in this house.
+Speaking of which...

+## Theory-Thought the Second: Does Hero is Sunny
-Speaking of which, we are going to continue borking the chronology, because up to and including the end of Basil's house, most of my notes were pretty slapdash and I don't have much to expand on.
+We are going to continue borking the chronology, because up to and including the end of Basil's house, most of my notes were pretty slapdash and I don't have much to expand on.
 (Also, my initial draft of this post *did* keep it all in order, and on a fresh-eyed reread the pacing was awkward and meh. *Sledgehammer edits ahoy.*) Instead, here's an idea that got introduced around this point:

-## Theory-Thought the Second: Does Hero is Sunny
 <blockquote class="dc" markdown="1">
 <span class="not-dc">[upon seeing the [emotion guide](https://omori.fandom.com/wiki/EMOTIONS?file=Emotions_guide.png)]</span>
 <i>The guy everyone loves is associated with Sad, huh</i>